fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

     $ docker build -t D9ZB93LES8 ./docker/
     $ docker run -it --rm -v $PWD:/home/ubuntu/D9ZB93LES8/ -w /home/ubuntu/D9ZB93LES8/ D9ZB93LES8

+To run the tests (not using the [Dockerfile](docker/Dockerfile)), it is necessary to install the dependencies.

+For Python

+    $ pip3 install ecdsa pyyaml --user

+For Node

+    $ npm i -g solc@0.6.3

 ### 5. Compiling the contract<a name="compile"></a>

 Compile the contract (using the modified eosio-cpp):